liuzikai/frontier-planner/README.md

 ## Usage Tips

-1. **Creating Tasks**: Double-click the canvas to add a new task
+1. **Creating Tasks**: Double-click the canvas to add a new task.
-2. **Connecting Tasks**: Drag from a green output handle to a blue input handle
+2. **Connecting Tasks**: Drag from a green output handle to a blue input handle.
-3. **Editing Tasks**: Click a task to open the sidebar editor
+3. **Editing Tasks**: Click a task to open the sidebar editor.
-4. **Finding Next Actions**: Select a milestone/goal task to see which tasks you can start now (frontier nodes with orange rings)
+4. **Finding Next Actions**: Select a milestone/goal task to see which tasks you can start now (frontier nodes with orange rings).
-5. **Estimating Time**: Add time estimates to tasks, then select a goal to see how long it will take
+5. **Estimating Time**: Add time estimates to tasks, then select a goal to see how long it will take.
+6. **File Management**:
+   - Use **Ctrl+S** to save your work.
+In Chrome/Edge, this saves directly to the file you opened.
+   - The filename in the toolbar turns **orange** when you have unsaved changes.
+   - "New Project" will load a demo graph to help you get started.
-6. **Organizing**: Use tags and the someday status to manage priorities
+7. **Organizing**: Use tags and the "Someday" status to manage priorities without cluttering your active timeline.

-## License

-MIT